phoenixframework/phoenix/docs/routing.md

 "/"
 ```

 This is significant because we can use the `page_path` function in a template to link to the root of our application.
-Note: If that function invocation seems uncomfortably long, there is a solution, including `import HelloPhoenix.Router.Helpers` in our main application view.
+We can then use this helper in our templates:

 ```html
 <a href="<%= page_path(@conn, :index) %>">To the Welcome Page!</a>